-10. Occupation restriction
+11. Occupation restriction

-The site hereby permitted shall not be occupied at any time other than by Gypsies and Travellers.
+The site hereby permitted shall not be occupied at any time other than by Gypsies and Travellers, as defined in the revised Planning Policy for Traveller Sites of December 2023.

-Reason: To comply with policy CS7 in the West Berkshire Core Strategy 2006-2026, and maintain a supply of pitches.
+Reason: To comply with policy CS7 in the West Berkshire Core Strategy 2006-2026, and to maintain a supply of pitches.

-11. Day rooms
+12. Day rooms